 2 Australia Rock

-**Currently closed to visitors due to damage, check details and updates.**
+**Currently closed to visitors, no photography, due to damage, check for details and updates.**

 In April 2022 a rockslide at the Bar Rock Lookout and Australia Rock meant the local council had to close the area for safety reasons.
 Signage prevents access to the area.

 From Bluewater Drive you turn left at Bar Rock Road and drive around to the cliff.
 Then you veer left on the one-way road.
 And drive along the water's edge toward the end of the road.
 You'll find a small car park that looks out over the Pacific Ocean.
 On the cliffside, you'll find Australia Rock.

 The Illawarra Mercury outlines the history of Australia Rock.
 Its past has an interesting story.
 Previously, it was referred to as the 'Hole in the Rock'.